 To read our Safeguarding Policy, please see the document below:

 In July 15 the government issued new advice to all schools to coincide with the new Prevent Duty, introduced as part of the Counter-Terrorism and Security Act 2015, which legally requires a range of organisations including schools, local authorities, prisons, police and health bodies to take steps to prevent people from being drawn into terrorism.
+During the Covid-19 lockdown, Northumbria Police issued an information and support leaflet that can be found here.

 Building our pupil’s resilience and promoting fundamental British values lies at the heart of our approach to preventing radicalisation, and this includes ensuring those closest to children are fully equipped to prevent extremist views from affecting children.
 For further support or advice, please visit the Government’s ‘Educate Against Hate’ website, which can be found here.